feathersui/feathersui-starling/documentation/help/markdown/drawers.md

 }
 ```

 The initial code for these two classes is almost identical, so the `OptionScreen` class is not shown.
-To create the `OptionsScreen`, copy the code from the `StartScreen` and change the class and constructor names to `OptionsScreen` and change the title to `“Options”`.
+To create the `OptionsScreen`, copy the code from the `StartScreen` and change the class and constructor names to `OptionsScreen` and change the title to `"Options"`.
 That's it!

 Next, we'll want to add some content to a drawer.
 Let's add a `List` component to act as a menu.